pjbroad/meters/README.md

 #### Testing the database set-up

-These commands will write a record to the database and read it back using curl (you may need to install curl.
+These commands will write a record to the database and read it back using curl (you may need to install curl).
 Be sure to specify your own server certificate if needed (--cacert <file>) and URL.
 For example:

 ```